internetarchive/wayback-machine-webextension/STYLE_GUIDE.md

  - Function names should be in `lowerCamelCase`.
  - Class names in `UpperCamelCase`.
  - Variables can be `lowercase`, `lowerCamelCase`, or `under_scored`.
  - Global or class-scoped constants in `CONSTANT_CASE`.
-Locally-scoped may remain lowercased if desired.
+Since `const` in Javascript doesn't really mean constant, but *one-time assignment*, please only convert *true* constants to uppercase (e.g. `const PI = 3.14159`), and leave the rest like variable names.

 #### Example ####